refinedev/refine/documentation/blog/2022-02-21-build-internal-tools-with-refine.md

 ---
-title: Build internal tools using Low-Code with Refine, React-based framework
+title: Build internal tools using Low-Code with refine, React-based framework
 description: Why you should be using low-code app Refine to build internal tools?
 Learn how to build low-code apps using Refine, React and Ant Design.
 slug: build-internal-tools-using-low-code-with-refine
 authors: salih
-tags: [refine, fundamentals, react, javascript, low-code, internal-tools]
+tags: [refine, react, tutorial]
 image: https://refine.ams3.cdn.digitaloceanspaces.com/website/static/img/placeholder.png
 hide_table_of_contents: false
 ---